Rahultrust/E-commerce/README.md

-# Welcome to IYF  Ecommerce Website Series
+# Welcome to IYF E-commerce Website Series

 ## Follow the 3 Steps and you are good to go.